 All in all, everybody’s skin makeup is different, just as our eye colour, our hair colour and texture and facial features all differ.

-Skin microbiome is just an interesting subject as gut microbiome.
+Skin microbiome, or skin microflora, is just an interesting subject as the gut microbiome.
 Let’s delve a bit deeper and spend the next few minutes focusing on the skin’s microorganisms.